-- (1) a general and brief description of the incident, including how the security breach occurred and the number of affected individuals; - (2) the type of information that was subject to the breach;

-- (3) the date of breach, estimated date of breach, or the date range within which the breach occurred; - (4) the date that the breach was discovered; - (5) a clear and concise description of any remediation services offered to affected individuals, including toll free numbers and websites to contact for the following: - (A) credit reporting agencies; - (B) remediation service providers; and - (C) the Attorney General; and - (6) a clear and concise description of the consumer's ability to file or obtain a police report; how a consumer can request a security freeze and the necessary information to be provided when requesting the security freeze; and that fees may be required to be paid to the consumer reporting agency.
-R.I.
-Gen. Laws § 11-49.3-4(d).
+- (1) a general and brief description of the incident, including how the security breach occurred and the number of affected individuals; - (2) the type of information that was subject to the breach; - (3) the date of breach, estimated date of breach, or the date range within which the breach occurred; - (4) the date that the breach was discovered; - (5) a clear and concise description of any remediation services offered to affected individuals, including toll free numbers and websites to contact for the following: - (A) credit reporting agencies; - (B) remediation service providers; and - (C) the Attorney General; and - (D) a clear and concise description of the consumer's ability to file or obtain a police report; how a consumer can request a security freeze and the necessary information to be provided when requesting the security freeze; and that fees may be required to be paid to the consumer reporting agency.
+11 R.I.
+Gen. Laws § 49.3-4(d).

 A financial institution, trust company, credit union, or its affiliates that is subject to and examined for, and found in compliance with, the Federal Interagency Guidelines on Response Programs for Unauthorized Access to Customer Information and Customer Notice shall be deemed in compliance with this chapter.
-R.I.
-Gen. Laws § 11-49.3-5(b).
+11 R.I.
+Gen. Laws § 49.3-6(b).

 In addition, a provider of health care, health care service plan, health insurer, or a covered entity governed by the medical privacy and security rules issued by the Federal Department of Health and Human Services, Parts 160 and 164 of Title 45 of the Code of Federal Regulations, established pursuant to the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") shall be deemed in compliance with this chapter.
-R.I.
-Gen. Laws § 11-49.3-5(c).
+11 R.I.
+Gen. Laws § 49.3-6(c).

 Whenever the Attorney General has reason to believe that a violation of this chapter has occurred and that proceedings would be in the public interest, the Attorney General may bring an action in the name of the State against the business or person in violation.
-R.I.
-Gen. Laws § 11-49.3-5
+11 R.I.
+Gen. Laws § 49.3-5(c).

 Each reckless violation of this chapter is a civil violation for which a penalty of not more than \$100 per record may be adjudged against a defendant.
+11 R.I.
+Gen. Laws § 49.3-5(a).

 Each knowing and willful violation of this chapter is a civil violation for which a penalty of not more than \$200 per record may be adjudged against a defendant.
+11 R.I.
+Gen. Laws § 49.3-5(b).

-Pursuant to Rhode Island Insurance Regulation 107, licensees of the Rhode Island Department of Business Regulation, which includes insurance companies and producers, must notify the

-Department of a breach of the security of computerized unencrypted data that poses a significant risk of identity theft.
+Pursuant to Rhode Island Insurance Regulation 107, licensees of the Rhode Island Department of Business Regulation, which includes insurance companies and producers, must notify the Department of a breach of the security of computerized unencrypted data that poses a significant risk of identity theft.
 The disclosure to the Department is required to be made in the most expedient time possible and without unreasonable delay consistent with the disclosure required in State's data breach notification law.
-R.I.
-Gen. Laws § 11-49.2-3.
+11 R.I.
+ADC § 5.107:11.

 Any person that that stores, collects, processes, maintains, acquires, uses, owns or licenses personal information about a Rhode Island resident shall implement and maintain a risk-based information security program that contains reasonable security procedures and practices appropriate to the size and scope of the organization; the nature of the information; and the purpose for which the information was collected in order to protect the personal information from unauthorized access, use, modification, destruction, or disclosure and to preserve the confidentiality, integrity, and availability of such information.
-R.I.
-Gen. Laws § 11-49.3-2(a).
+11 R.I.
+Gen. Laws § 49.3-2(a).